UrvaSuthar/FileStore/README.md

 ### Explore the App
 Once the app is loaded on your Android device, you can explore the Seamless File Sharing App and test its features.

-Now you have successfully run the Expo project on your Android device using Expo Go.
+Now you have successfully run the Expo project on your Android/IOS device using Expo Go.
 Happy coding! 🚀